 She went to him, savouring the moment their bodies met.
 When she opened her eyes she noticed the men had left them to it.
 He wasn’t letting go.
-She didn’t want him to either.
+She didn’t want him to.

 At times watching women around him didn’t hurt that much but at times it angered her so much, she feared she would go into early labour.

-This was what she felt on the night of the Norcorp Awards.
+This was what she felt on the Norcorp Awards night.
 She had worn the Young Housing Manager of the year and the clubbing celebration that the others suggested had been a good idea until she saw him with the blonde friend of the woman Ikumapayi brought along with him.

 The creeping feeling had descended again.
 This time she was sure.
 Someone was watching her.
 Perhaps following her.